-WaterAid's vision is a world where people facing poverty and marginalisation have access to sustainable and safe water, sanitation and hygiene (WASH).
+Our vision is a world where people facing poverty and marginalisation have access to sustainable and safe water, sanitation and hygiene.
+We aim to achieve this through a systems strengthening approach.

-We aim to achieve this by strengthening WASH systems that are underpinned by human rights principles.
+Our goal is to strengthen WASH systems that are underpinned by human rights principles.
 WASH systems are made up of:

 • actors (people and institutions)